Feefo logo

 Block of flats insurance is for landlords that own blocks of flats – whether that's as a freeholder, leaseholder or management company.

-The policy will provide comprehensive cover for the entire building, factoring in that the flats will either be leased or rented out by the freeholder.
-Block of flats insurance doesn’t just refer to large residential blocks – cover can be provided for commercial tenants, as well as maisonettes or houses that have been converted into flats.
+The flats insurance policy will provide comprehensive cover for the entire building, factoring in that the flats will either be leased or rented out by the freeholder.
+The cover doesn't just refer to large residential blocks – insurance can be provided for commercial tenants, as well as maisonettes or houses that have been converted into flats.

 What you need to know about buildings insurance for flats

-When it comes to renting out or leasing blocks of flats, you’ll need to make sure that your insurance policy is designed to protect your investment against the risks you could face as a landlord.
-Here you can find out more about the specific cover you’ll need as part of your flat’s insurance policy.
+You'll need to make sure that your flats insurance policy is designed to protect your investment against the risks you could face as a landlord.
+Here you can find out more about the specific cover you'll need as part of your insurance policy.

 open